Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 }
 ```

 The `BugEnemy` class also uses this feature.
-It uses the `onEndCollisionCheckX` to determine if a collision happend, and if so it turns itself
+It uses the `onEndCollisionCheckX` to determine if a collision happened, and if so it turns itself
 around and walks the other direction.

 ```java